 How To Deal With Anxiety

 The question of how to deal with anxiety is a leading reason why people seek help from a therapist.
 Many of my clients ask what is anxiety because they are unclear about its real meaning.
-What I can tell you is that anxiety is one of the most common things I see in my practice.
+What we can tell you is that anxiety is one of the most common things we see in our practice.

 You may experience anxiety as the feeling of having a pit in your stomach when you worry about something or as thoughts that race around keeping you up at night.
 Or even as a sense of dread that you’re not going be able to handle what’s ahead.

 Anxiety can cloak itself in procrastination, irritability, and addictive self-soothing – all short term reduction strategies that add to its intensity and discomfort over time.

 How to deal with anxiety is a critical skill for anyone suffering in this way and the very good news is that there are solutions that can help not only make your anxiety manageable but can actually go a long way to eradicating it from your life